Todai88/Notes/sre/google/04-service-layer-objectives.md

 ### Indicators in Practice
+In this section "indicators" is shorthand for Service Level Indicators.

 We've established *why* choosing appropriate metrics to measure your service is important.
 But how do we go about identifying what metrics are meaningful for your service?